franneck94/Vscode-C-Cpp-Runner/README.md

 ## Install the Software Requirements (optional)

+- 🖥️ Windows:
-- 🖥️ Windows: Highly recommended to install gcc/g++, gdb and make via [Cygwin](https://www.cygwin.com/).
-An alternative to this is MinGW via [MSYS2](https://www.msys2.org/).
+  - Highly recommended to install gcc/g++, gdb and make via [Cygwin](https://www.cygwin.com/).
+  - One alternative is MinGW via [MSYS2](https://www.msys2.org/).
+  - Another alternative is a Linux Distro via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install).
+- 🖥️ Linux:
-- 🖥️ Linux: Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates).
+  - Recommended to install gcc/g++, gdb and make via a package manager (e.g. `apt` for Debian derivates).
+- 🖥️ MacOS:
-- 🖥️ MacOS: Recommended to install clang/clang++, lldb and make via [xcode-tools](https://developer.apple.com/xcode/features/).
-An alternative is installing the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).
+  - Recommended to install clang/clang++, lldb and make via [xcode-tools](https://developer.apple.com/xcode/features/).
+  - An alternative is installing the llvm toolchain with [brew](https://apple.stackexchange.com/a/362837).

 ## How to use: Compile all files in a folder